lobsang/medialib-server/README.md

 code following the node.js paradigm.
 * To gather some experience with developing a modern web application.

+I will also try to document decisions and noteworthy insights within my [musings](medialib-server/blob/master/dev/musings.md).

 ### Central Concepts ###

 ``Library``: The library encapsulates the whole domain of cataloging and storing media meta data.
 It is used